juanantoniodamianv/motor-online/README.md

   - `npx supabase db reset --linked`
 - Apply migrations in local, it also run seeds
   - `npx supabase db reset --local`

+## Push changes from Local to Supabase

+Before to start it's recommended to pull the changes from Supabase first.

+- `npx supabase db pull` to pull the changes into our local (it create a new migration with the changes if exists)
+- Create a new migration `npx supabase migration new create_new_migration_name` and edit the migration file (`./supabase/migrations/`)
+- Then `npx supabase db reset --local` to run migrations in local
+- Then `npx supabase db reset --linked` to run migrations in Supabase

+## Pull changes from Supabase to Local

+- Create a new database in Supabase
+- Then `npx supabase db pull` to pull the changes into our local (it create a new migration with the changes)
+- Then `npx supabase db reset --local` to run migrations in local